 This learning object gives instructors an opportunity to review the definitions of formative and summative assessment and list examples of the evaluations they use.
 In a drag and drop exercise, they classify a variety of assessment tools as either formative or summative.

-In this animated activity, learners examine the three main segments of a hydraulic system: power supply, control, and output.
-A brief quiz completes the learning object.
+In this animated object, learners examine the operation of a summing operational amplifier through formulas, tables, and animated illustrations.
+A brief quiz completes the activity.

-In this animated activity, students read about the two general types of variable resistors: potentiometers and rheostats.
+In this animated activity, learners examine the operation of normally open and normally closed valves used in hydraulics.
 A brief quiz completes the learning object.